The first two verses of 1 Samuel 28 connect with the previous chapter, so they are examined in the commentary on 1 Samuel 27.

 And when Saul inquired of the Lord, the Lord did not answer him, either by dreams or by Urim or by the prophets.

 a.
-When Saul inquired of the Lord, the Lord did not answer him: Saul is in a terrible place.
-The Philistines threaten Israel, Saul’s courage has failed him, and now God is silent when Saul seeks Him.
-Saul hoped that God would speak to him through dreams, but God was silent.
+When Saul inquired of the Lord, the Lord did not answer him: Saul was in a terrible place.
+The Philistines threatened, Saul's courage failed, and now God was silent when Saul sought Him.
+Saul hoped God would speak to him through dreams, but God was silent.
 He hoped God would speak to him through the Urim, but God was silent.
 He wanted to hear from God through the prophets, but God would not talk to Saul.

 b.
-Why is God silent towards Saul?
-Won’t God answer everyone who seeks Him?
-Not always; not when a man is in a place of judgment as Saul is.
-King Saul has rejected and is currently rejecting God’s previously revealed will.
-Since Saul doesn’t care to obey God in what he already knows, God will not give him more to know.
+The Lord did not answer him: This silence demonstrates that God will not always answer everyone who seeks Him; not when a man is in a place of judgment as Saul is.
+King Saul has rejected and is currently rejecting God's previously revealed will.
+Since Saul didn't care to obey God in what he already knew, God will not give him more to know.

 i.
-At the very least, Saul knew that God did not want him hunting David and hoping to kill him.
+At the very least, Saul knew that God did not want him hunting David, hoping to kill him.
 Saul said as much in passages such as 1 Samuel 24:16-20 and 26:21.
-Yet, Saul disregarded what he knew to be God’s will in this matter.
-If we want God to guide us, we must follow what guidance we do have from Him.
+Yet Saul disregarded what he knew to be God's will in this matter.
+If we want God to guide us, we must follow what guidance we already have from Him.

-c.
-When we reject the word of the Lord, we can still be comforted by the fact that He is speaking to us.
-As we continue to reject His word, He will stop speaking to us - and we will lose even that comfort.
+ii.
+When we reject the word of the Lord we can still be comforted by the fact that He speaks to us.
+As we continue to reject His word He may stop speaking to us - and we will lose even that comfort.